 E) Return the disconnect switch to on position, allowing utility power, to no longer be interrupted.
 The auto transfer switch will sense this and switch the connected load from emergency generator power, back to utility power.
+The "AUTO-START" light will go off.
 The engine will continue to run for 2 minutes and will allow engine and generator to normally cool down, without connected load.